 The Journal welcomes submissions at any time.
 Please consult our Submission Guidelines.

 Alison M. Kettering, Carleton College, Editor-in-Chief

-Jacquelyn N. Coutré, Queen’s University, Associate Editor
+Jacquelyn N. Coutré, Art Institute of Chicago, Associate Editor

 Dagmar Eichberger, Universität Heidelberg, Associate Editor

 Bret Rothstein, Indiana University, Associate Editor